 This course is designed to give beginning teachers the requisite skills for designing, developing, implementing, and evaluating methods and materials to be used for instructing children with special needs (grades K-6).
 Field Experience Required.
-Credits: 3 Prerequisites: Admission to STEP

 SPED 437: Teaching Culturally and Linguistically Diverse Learners